 Gene therapy technologies are described in detail including viral vectors, nonviral vectors and cell therapy with genetically modified vectors.
-Gene therapy is an excellent method of drug delivery and various routes of administration, as well as targeted gene therapy, are described.
+Gene therapy is an excellent method of drug delivery and various routes of administration as well as targeted gene therapy are described.
 There is an introduction to technologies for gene suppression as well as molecular diagnostics to detect and monitor gene expression.
+Gene editing technologies such as CRISPR-Cas9 and CAR-T cell therapies are also included.

 Clinical applications of gene therapy are extensive and cover most systems and their disorders.
 Full chapters are devoted to genetic syndromes, cancer, cardiovascular diseases, neurological disorders and viral infections with emphasis on AIDS.
 Applications of gene therapy in veterinary medicine, particularly for treating cats and dogs, are included.

 Research and development is in progress in both the academic and the industrial sectors.
 The National Institutes of Health (NIH) of the US is playing an important part.
-As of 2012, over 2030 clinical trials have been completed, are ongoing or have been approved worldwide.
-A breakdown of these trials is shown according to the areas of application.
+As of 2016, over 2050 clinical trials were completed, were ongoing or had been approved worldwide.
+A breakdown of these trials is shown according to the geographical areas and applications.

-Profiles of 181 companies involved in developing gene therapy are presented, along with 204 collaborations.
+Profiles of 193 companies involved in developing gene therapy are presented along with 266 collaborations.
 There were only 44 companies involved in this area in 1995.
-In spite of some failures and mergers, the number of companies has increased more than 4-fold within a decade.
+In spite of some failures and mergers, the number of companies has increased more than 4-fold in 2 decades.
 These companies have been followed up since they were the topic of a book on gene therapy companies by the author of this report.
 John Wiley & Sons published the book in 2000 and from 2001 to 2003, updated versions of these companies (approximately 160 at mid-2003) were available on Wiley's web site.
 Since that free service was discontinued and the rights reverted to the author, this report remains the only authorized continuously updated version on gene therapy companies.

 Key Topics Covered: